 LG - via email support

 It now falls to these manufacturers to debug and fix the cause of the crash.

-As of writing this blog (Mon 26th April 2021), Samsung has suggested that the crash should be fixed in their latest software updates, but won’t give any specific version numbers.
+As of writing this blog (Mon 26th April 2021), Samsung has suggested that the crash should be fixed in their latest software updates, but only for phones running android 11.